-FY2021 progress on 3.I.
+FY2022 progress on 3.I.

-Results: During the current pandemic we have successfully transitioned to delivering programming online and via taped video.
-We are far more focused on delivering education focused on the plant collections and the natural world than we have ever been in my tenure here.
-This is thanks to the collaborative efforts of staff members Dawn Bailey, Emily Ellingson and Jesse Dahl.
+Results: During the pandemic we have transitioned to delivering programming onlineand via taped video.
+We focused on delivering educational programming focused on the plant collections and the natural world, due in no small part to feedback gleaned through Facebook and Instagram that this is the kind of education our patrons desire.